aweijnitz/expressive-circuits-walkman-motor/README.md

 ## Credits

-The arwork was developed in collaboration with the Midjourney bot.
+The faceplate arwork was developed in collaboration with the Midjourney bot.

 ## Known issues